Trodelvy® (sacituzumab govitecan-hziy)

 Abbreviation: BRCA=breast cancer gene.

-Of the 17 patients who received prophylactic atropine, 7 patients developed any-grade diarrhea, 6 patients developed Grade 1 diarrhea, and 1 patient developed Grade 2 diarrhea.
-Constipation was not reported as a common TEAE.
-Three patients each required an SG dose reduction, and there were no discontinuations due to TEAEs.
+Of the 17 patients who received prophylactic atropine, overall, 7 patients developed any‑grade diarrhea, 6 developed Grade 1 diarrhea, and 1 patient developed Grade 2 diarrhea.
+Constipation was NR as a common TEAE.
+Three patients each required a dose reduction of SG, and there were no discontinuations due to TEAEs.

 References